-There are many differences between the structure, routine, and required supports of high school compared to college.
+Transitioning to the University Environment: The transition to a post-secondary university education environment involves many new experiences and some challenges.
+There are many differences in the nature of structure, routine, and supports available to students in high school as compared to a four-year university.
 This brochure explains some of these differences and provides a comparison of services provided by the fee-based STEP program for students with autism and other services provided by the Academic Success Center at EIU for students with disabilities.

+STEP Admissions: STEP has limited enrollment, an application and interview process, and a commitment of 11-12 hours a week from students.
 All students who are initially admitted and agree to participate in STEP take part in the Full STEP program.
-STEP has limited enrollment, an interview and application process, and a commitment of 8-10 hours a week from students if they are living on campus.
-Students who demonstrate success at EIU and need less support for continued success (per STEP reports and STEP director recommendation) may transition to the STEP Maintenance program, where they develop more independence in self-regulation.
+Students who demonstrate success at EIU and need less support for continued success (per STEP reports and STEP director recommendation) may transition to the STEP Maintenance program, where they develop more independence and self-regulation.

 1311 Klehm Hall